hardwario/website/content/blog/2018-01-19-why-bigclown-kit.en.md

 There is not any other kit with all the above defined properties AFAIK.

-### Why BigClown hardware is not as cheap as clones?
+### Why HARDWARIO hardware is not as cheap as clones?

 * We are focused for hardware long life and low 10 years [TCO](https://en.wikipedia.org/wiki/Total_cost_of_ownership) - including total batteries used, minimized operation troubleshooting and low hardware fix/replace/renew rate.

-* BigClown products are not optimized for low initial hardware purchase price that leads to hardware instability and malfunctions (especially when they are operated outside the work desk) caused by scrap components, cloned chips, low quality designs with obvious flaws, failures to comply with the chip maker recommendations, etc.
+* HARDWARIO products are not optimized for low initial hardware purchase price that leads to hardware instability and malfunctions (especially when they are operated outside the work desk) caused by scrap components, cloned chips, low quality designs with obvious flaws, failures to comply with the chip maker recommendations, etc.

 * We do provide individual technical support.

 * We do provide 3 years of warranty on the hardware.

-* BigClown products are made from genuine industrial-grade components.
+* HARDWARIO products are made from genuine industrial-grade components.

-* BigClown products are manufactured in the EU.
+* HARDWARIO products are manufactured in the EU.

 * We invest almost everything to [R&D](https://en.wikipedia.org/wiki/Research_and_development) - new features and products are coming on regular basis.

 * We maintain documentation, tools, pre-built firmware images, GitHub repositories, etc.

-### Why BigClown hardware is not as cheap as single-purpose products?
+### Why HARDWARIO hardware is not as cheap as single-purpose products?

 * Have a look at reasons for previous question.

 * Quality has higher priority than quantity for us.

-* BigClown is not manufactured in million series yet.
+* HARDWARIO is not manufactured in million series yet.

-* BigClown uses top low-power sensors and prevents communication technology with high power consumption (e.g. WiFi)
+* HARDWARIO uses top low-power sensors and prevents communication technology with high power consumption (e.g. WiFi)

-* BigClown is transparent (open sourced, documented) - you can get to know and learn.
+* HARDWARIO is transparent (open sourced, documented) - you can get to know and learn.

-* BigClown is modular (e.g. by swapping top module you can change from PIR motion sensor to climate monitor) and extensible - both hardware and software.
+* HARDWARIO is modular (e.g. by swapping top module you can change from PIR motion sensor to climate monitor) and extensible - both hardware and software.
 You are free to modify, add features, use in unintended ways.

-### Why BigClown is not Arduino compatible?
+### Why HARDWARIO is not Arduino compatible?

 Arduino is great for many purposes and have the biggest maker community, but have some issues also: